modin-project/modin/docs/getting_started/using_modin/using_modin_locally.rst

 improve the performance (and might end up hurting the performance of the system).

 .. note::
    Make sure to update the ``MODIN_CPUS`` configuration and initialize your preferred engine before you start working with the first operation using Modin!
-Otherwise Modin will opt for the default setting.
+Otherwise, Modin will opt for the default setting.